 About 80%.
 (Typical of many US cities.)

 This is now set to change gradually over time.
-A state law passed in 2019 provides that by 2022, smaller forms such as duplexes, quadplexes, townhouses, and cottage clusters will be allowed in residential neighborhoods.
-(Note: The law does not include larger apartment or condo buildings.)
+A state law passed in 2019 provides that by 2022, smaller forms such as duplexes, quadplexes, townhouses, and cottage clusters shall be allowed in residential neighborhoods.
+(Note: Larger forms, such as apartment or condo buildings, are not included in this law.)

 - Why doesnt Eugene have a home-sharing program that matches homeowners with people needing an affordable place to live?